 Acknowledgements

-We are grateful to Katrine Franklin Mark and Annette Barteles for excellent technical assistance.
+We are grateful to Katrine Franklin Mark and Annette Bartels for excellent technical assistance and to Asbjørn Nøhr-Nielsen for performing the experiments in Figure 1D.

-This work was funded by the Ejnar Willumsen Foundation, the Novo Nordisk Foundation, and Fondation Juchum (all to SFP).
+This work was funded by the Einar Willumsen Foundation, the Novo Nordisk Foundation, and Fondation Juchum (all to SFP).

 References